ilkerde/psguide/readme.md

 #### Use shorthands for arrays and hashes

 Always use the shorthand syntax for arrays and hashes where appropiate.
+Prefer to initialize hashes over multiple lines for multiple key/value pairs.

 Example: